RobTillaart/PulseDivider/README.md

 - **PulseDivider(uint8_t inPin, uint8_t outPin, uint16_t inCount, uint16_t outCount, uint32_t duration = 1, uint8_t edge = RISING, bool invert = false)**
   - Define input pin and output pin.
-  - inCount and outCount define the ratio, (8,1) defines 1 output for 8 input pulses. these numbers may be a fraction e.g. (355, 113). inCount >= outCount > 0.
+  - inCount and outCount define the ratio, (8,1) defines 8 input pulses will have 1 output pulse.
+    These numbers may be a fraction e.g. (355, 113) = 3.141592...
+    The user must take care that inCount >= outCount > 0.
-    The range for both should be 1..30000 max, typically both less 1000.
+    The range for inCount can be 1..65534 max, the sum of inCount and outCount should not exceed 65535. typically both are less than 1000.
   - duration, default 1 is the number of micros the output pulse will minimally take. the accuracy is board dependent.
   - edge is RISING or FALLING (same as interrupt parameter).
   - invert, inverts the output pulse with respect to the input pulse.

+The PulseDivider can do an 65534 to 1 reduction.

 #### Getters / Setters